-Incorporated under the Laws of the State of Delaware I.R.S.
-Employer Identification No. 46-0571712

-640 Lee Road, Suite 200 Wayne, PA 19087 (484) 324-7933

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class: Trading Symbol(s) Name of Each Exchange on which Registered Common Stock, \$0.00001 par value ACRS The Nasdaq Stock Market, LLC

-Securities registered pursuant to Section 12(g) of the Act:

-None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🖾  No 🗆

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Exchange Act.
-Yes 🗆  No 🖾

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\square$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🖾 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or emerging growth company.
-See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer 🖾

-Accelerated filer $\Box$

-Non-accelerated filer $\Box$

-Smaller reporting company $\Box$ Emerging growth company $\Box$

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗌 No 🖾

-As of June 30, 2021, the last business day of the registrant's last completed second quarter, the aggregate market value of the registrant's common stock held by nonaffiliates of the registrant was approximately \$914.5 million based on the closing price of the registrant's common stock, as reported by the Nasdaq Global Select Market, on such date.

-As of January 31, 2022, 61,275,033 shares of common stock, \$0.00001 par value, were outstanding.

-DOCUMENTS INCORPORATED BY REFERENCE

-Portions of the Company's definitive proxy statement, to be filed pursuant to Regulation 14A under the Securities Exchange Act of 1934, for its 2022 Annual Meeting of Stockholders are incorporated by reference in Part III of this Form 10-K.
+ACLARIS THERA PEUTICS, INC. Incorporated under the Laws of State of Delaware 'the I.R I.R.S.
+Employer Identification No. 46-0571712 640 Lee Road Wayne, PA (484) 324 19087 Securities registered pursuant t to Section 12(b) of the Act: Title of Each Class: Common Stock, \$0.00001 par value Trading Symbol(: ACRS Na ame of Each Exchange on which Registered The Nasdaq Stock Market, LLC Securities registered pursuant t to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-kno wn seasoned issuer, as defined in n Rule 405 of the Securities Act .
+Yes ⊠ No □ Indicate by check mark if the registrant is not require ed to file reports pursuant to Sect ion 13 or 15(d) of the Exchange Act.
+Yes □ No 🏻 Indicate by check mark whether the registrant (1) has preceding 12 months (or for such shorter period that the re 90 days.
+Yes $\boxtimes$ No $\square$ s filed all reports required to be f gistrant was required to file such filed by Section 13 or 15(d) of the reports), and (2) has been subjection. ne Securities Exchange Act of 1934 during the eet to such filing requirements for the past Indicate by check mark whether the registrant has su (§232.405 of this chapter) during the preceding 12 months Indicate by check mark whether the registrant is a lar company.
+See definitions of "large accelerated filer," "acce Large accelerated filer ⊠ Acceler rated filer Non-accelerated filer $\square$ Smaller reporting company $\square$ Emerging growth company □ If an emerging growth company, indicate by check n financial accounting standards provided pursuant to Section not to use the extended transition n period for complying with any new or revised Indicate by check mark whether the registrant has fil reporting under Section 404(b) of the Sarbanes-Oxley Act the effectiveness of its internal control over financial at prepared or issued its audit report. $\boxtimes$ If securities are registered pursuant to Section 12(b) correction of an error to previously issued financial statem rk whether the financial stateme nts of the registrant included in the filing reflect the Indicate by check mark whether any of those error coregistrant's executive officers during the relevant recovery ncentive-based compensation received by any of the Indicate by check mark whether the registrant is a sh ell company (as defined in Rule 12b-2 of the Exchange Act).
+Ye s □ No ⊠ As of June 30, 2022, the last business day of the registrant was approximately \$898.4 million such date. strant's last completed second quon based on the closing price of t narter, the aggregate market value he registrant's common stock, a ne of the registrant's common stock held by non- s reported by the Nasdaq Global Select Market, on As of January 31, 2023, 66,692,964 shares of commo on stock, \$0.00001 par value, we ere outstanding.
+DOCUMENTS INCORPOR ATED BY REFERENCE Portions of the Company's definitive proxy statement, to b Stockholders are incorporated by reference in Part III of the 4A under the Securities Exchang ge Act of 1934, for its 2023 Annual Meeting of